kodecocodes/swift-algorithm-club/README.markdown

 - [Tree](Tree/).
 A general-purpose tree structure.
 - [Binary Tree](Binary%20Tree/).
 A tree where each node has at most two children.
 - [Binary Search Tree (BST)](Binary%20Search%20Tree/).
 A binary tree that orders its nodes in a way that allows for fast queries.
-- Red-Black Tree
+- [Red-Black Tree](Red-Black%20Tree/).
+A self balancing binary search tree.
 - Splay Tree
-- Threaded Binary Tree
+- [Threaded Binary Tree](Threaded%20Binary%20Tree/).
+A binary tree that maintains a few extra variables for cheap and fast in-order traversals.
 - [Segment Tree](Segment%20Tree/).
 Can quickly compute a function over a portion of an array.
 - kd-Tree
 - [Heap](Heap/).
 A binary tree stored in an array, so it doesn't use pointers.
 Makes a great priority queue.